openEDI/documentation/PoroTomo/PoroTomo.md

 cabels.
 Vertical DAS (DASV) data collection began 3/17/2016 and ended 3/28/2016 using a fiber optic cable through the first 363 m of a vertical well.

+The resampled DASH data are Matlab files	with	data	for	the	surface	DAS	(DASH) array	deployed	at	the PoroTomo	natural	laboratory	in	March	2016.
+Each	file	contains	30	seconds	worth	of	data for	8721	channels.
+These	files	have	been	resampled	in	time	from	the	original	data	and	have a	sample	rate	of	100	samples/second.

 The nodal seismometer data consists of continuous and windowed (to vibroseis sweep) SAC files.
 Nodal data collection began between 3/6/2016 and 3/11/2016 depending on the station, and ended between 3/26/2016 and 3/28/2016 also depending on the station.
 Station names, locations, start times, stop times, and orientations can be found in the nodal seismometer metadata linked below.

 ## DAS